Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations: Reweighted Manifold Learning

 \subsubsection{Example: Alanine Dipeptide}

 As a next example, we consider alanine dipeptide (Ace-Ala-Nme) in gas phase described using the Amber99-SB force field~\cite{hornak2006comparison}.
 The data set is generated by a 100-ns molecular dynamics simulation~\cite{vrescale,hess2008p} using the \textsc{gromacs} 2019.2 code~\cite{gromacs} patched with a development version of the \textsc{plumed}~\cite{plumed,plumed-nest} plugin.
 The simulation is performed by well-tempered metadynamics~\cite{barducci2008well} at 300 K using the backbone dihedral angles $\Phi$ and $\Psi$ for biasing and a bias factor of 5.
-Using this setup, the convergence of the bias potential is obtained fairly quickly.
-Further details about the simulation are given in Supplemental Material~\cite{sm}.
+We select the $\Phi$ and $\Psi$ dihedral angles as biasing them is sufficient to sample accelerated transitions between several metastable states of alanine dipeptide.
+Using this setup, the convergence of the bias potential is obtained quickly.
+Further details about the simulation are given in SI (Sec.
+S1 B).

 Using diffusion maps, we reduce the high-dimensional space consisting of all pairwise distances between the heavy atoms ($n=45$) to two dimensions.
 The diffusion maps are constructed using $\varepsilon=0.078$ estimated as the median of the pairwise distances.